iCubbles/cubx-polymer-elements/webpackages/com.incowia.cubx-google-map/README.md

 [`google-map-directions`](https://elements.polymer-project.org/elements/google-map?active=google-map-directions) and
 [`google-map-poly`](https://github.com/GoogleWebComponents/google-map/blob/master/google-map-poly.html).

 This component exposes the `google-map` properties as input slots, excepting those which are _read only_ properties.
-Additionaly, this component icnludes the following input slots:
+Additionally, this component includes the following input slots:

 1. **id**: id for the `google-map` contained by this component.
 2. **height**: height for the `google-map` contained by this component.